ansible-middleware/wildfly/README.md

     $ ansible-galaxy collection build .

-## Using the collection to install and run Wildfly on target hosts
+## Using the collection to install and run WildFly on target hosts

-The collection comes with a simple playbook that allows to directly install and run Wildfly:
+The collection comes with a simple playbook that allows to directly install and run WildFly:

     $ ansible-playbook -i inventory middleware_automation.wildfly.playbook